bigb123/kiratech-recruitment-task/README.md

 The workaround is to comment out everything that is in the "create a backend service" section and that depends on it (everything below this module).

+# The Work in Progress

+Cleanup the GCP after the development (remove all resources) still doesn't work.
+The instructions are in `cleanup.yml` playbook but running it with Ansible return errors.

 # The inspiration of the Ansible usage

 The inspiration how to use Ansible with Google Cloud comes from the Google